 After the creek swings hard left around a large boulder, the creek splits into three channels.
 The main channel heads to the right toward a large rectangular boulder.
 The main flow heads down a flume to the left of the boulder.
 At higher water levels, a more creeky line to the right of the boulder opens up.
 However a new far left line is opening up and takes a lot of the flow from the main channel.
 At levels below 4 feet, the main channel and left channel will be bony and require lots of rock dodging.

 After some nice class III boogie creekin' be on the lookout for Cindy's Hole.
 Boulders will split the flow in multiple slots to form two short main channels.
 When the channels come back together, a small horizon line will be located among some more boulders.
-The water pours over a flat rock forming a sticky ledge hole that feeds an undercut on the river right side of the hole.
+The water pours over a flat rock forming a sticky ledge hole that feeds an overhanging rock on the river right side of the hole.
 The higher the level, the stickier the hole.
 Good downstream momentum will likely carry you through, but if you go in with no speed, get ready for a ride.
 High water sneaks can be had through the far left slot and far right slide.
 (Other names the drop goes by are 'Bill's Thrill' and 'Jaws')

 The next rapid below Cindy's again splits into two main channels, they converge and funnel through several slots.
 The center slot is the cleanest, the left slot consists of a turn with a potential pin rock.
 Avoid the far left side above 4.5 feet.
 The sloped triangle rock (like a piece of apple pie) on the bottom left forms a sieve above this level.
 There have been some close calls here.
 At lower levels, the sieve is no factor as water is not flowing through it.
 Big holes develop above 5.5 feet.